 Depict the Objects Taking Into Account Perspective and Proportion

 Earlier we have already outlined the edges of objects.
-Now it’s time to depict the general contours and build the most general forms in the drawing.
+Now it’s time to depict the general contours and build the most general forms in the artwork.
 In addition, we must outline the proportions of objects and their location in space.
 It is crucial to consider that the objects are at the correct distance from each other.
 It is important not to make mistakes because in the future they will be complicated to fix.

 Identify and Depict the Volume of Objects Using Shadows